gizatt/SantaGAN/README.md

 The input set for the non-Christmas class contains diverse indoor scenes as well as outdoor architectural and natural scenes (focused on trees).
 It contains 642 images total.
 The indoor decorations example subset has 170 examples, and an outdoor decorations example subset has 277 examples.
 ![Grinch Images Input](docs/grinch_4x4.png)

+I used the default parameters and configuration and setup in [this PyTorch implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)).
+I did one training run per dataset (so a single run to 200 epochs).
+All images and results shown here are *in sample* (boo hiss).

 Prereqs:
 -------